SagewLivingstone/graphs_in_space/README.md

 **Building**

+  First clone the master branch or download as a zip file.
+The source code is in \VectorSpace\VectorSpace

   To build and run a SFML program you must set up a proper project.
 A Visual Studio project is already included in the project files but may need to be tweaked to work correctly (see specifics).
 If using another IDE, you can set up the project as shown in https://www.sfml-dev.org/tutorials/2.4/.